huseyin33/pfb_ui_celestia/README.md

 # pfb_ui_celestia
-a user interface for pay for blob transaction for celestia by using Angular
+A user interface for pay for blob transaction for Celestia by using Angular

 # Run Online
 http://celestia-pfb-bloom.com/